anaypurohit0907/notes/README.md

-this is as far as I have thought about this project, I don't know if this is the best route or the best way to do this but this is what I have come up with and I'll adapt and change as I grow and as needed.
+this is as far as I have thought about this project, I don't know if this is the best route or the best way to do this but this is what I have come up with and I'll adapt and change as I grow and as needed. also I want to make this a neovim plugin too, that's probably the last step.